Emotional Consult

 Borderline Narcissistic Type: When Narcissism Becomes a Difficulty

-Otto Kernberg describes pathological narcissism as a condition in which the mechanisms that support the self become distorted and lead to personality difficulties (Kernberg, 1975).
-Instead of stable self-esteem and healthy relationships, chronic conflicts, emotional instability, and difficulties with intimacy are observed.
+Otto Kernberg describes pathological narcissism as a condition in which the mechanisms that support the self become distorted.
+Key characteristics:

-3. Idealisation and devaluation — There is a rapid shift from idealisation to devaluation, especially under frustration (tension and dissatisfaction).
-This mechanism protects the vulnerable self.
+3. Idealisation and devaluation — There is a rapid shift from idealisation to devaluation.

-4. Limited empathy — Others are frequently experienced as a means of maintaining one's own sense of worth, which impairs reciprocity and deepens interpersonal conflicts.
+4. Limited empathy — Others are frequently experienced as a means of maintaining one's own sense of worth.

 How Psychotherapy Can Help